ging/fi-ware-idm-rails/API.md

 We need a session token before accessing these API methods.
 In the following examples we are going to suppose that we have this session token: {"token":"DtDTMSMuntmZgEgwaAhq"}.
-Also, we are also going to suppose that we have the following app:
+Also, we are going to suppose that we have the following app:
 ```
 {"id":62,"actor_id":141,"slug":"myapp","name":"MyApp","description":null,"url":"myURL","callback":"myCallback","created_at":"2014-09-22T08:35:47Z","updated_at":"2014-09-22T08:35:47Z","actors":[{"id":26,"actor_type":"User","actor_id":135,"slug":"demo-2","name":"Demo","created_at":"2014-09-22T08:04:39Z","updated_at":"2014-09-22T08:04:39Z","language":null}],"roles":[{"id":34,"actor_id":null,"type":"Relation::Manager","name":"Provider","created_at":"2014-03-20T10:10:35Z","updated_at":"2014-03-20T10:10:35Z"},{"id":44,"actor_id":null,"type":"Relation::Purchaser","name":"Purchaser","created_at":"2014-03-20T10:38:16Z","updated_at":"2014-03-20T10:38:16Z"}]}
 ```